emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * E(F) ≈ v / 2<sup>t</sup> ,

 for all permitted invocation counts, plaintext lengths, associated data lengths, and tag lengths.
 This is how users expect MAC algorithms to behave, i.e., the behavior of an ideal MAC.
-The limits specified for AES-GCM-SST and Rijndael-GCM-SST are chosen to achieve this property and are therefore more restrictive than the corresponding limits for GCM in {{RFC5116}}.
+The limits specified for AES-GCM-SST and Rijndael-GCM-SST are chosen to achieve this property in unicast settings with replay protection and are therefore more restrictive than the corresponding limits for GCM in {{RFC5116}}.

 To ensure that v / 2<sup>t</sup> is the dominant term in the integrity advantage {{Inoue}} for all permitted plaintext and associated data lengths, this document sets:

 {: style=""}
 * P_MAX = A_MAX = min(2<sup>128 - t</sup>, 2<sup>32</sup> ⋅ b / 8 - 48)   ,

-where b is the block size in bits, so that the integrity advantage is ≈ δ ⋅ v / 2<sup>t</sup>.
+where b is the block size in bits.
+This ensures that the integrity advantage is ≈ δ ⋅ v / 2<sup>t</sup>.

-To ensure that the Bernstein bound factor satisfies δ ≈ 1, protocols using AES-GCM-SST MUST enforce limits sufficient to ensure:
+To ensure that the Bernstein bound factor satisfies δ ≈ 1, protocols using AES-GCM-SST MUST enforce stricter limits on Q_MAX and/or P_MAX such that:

 {: style=""}
 * Q_MAX ⋅ P_MAX / 16 + V_MAX ⪅ 2<sup>59</sup>   .